carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/src/rules/type-token-use/README.md

 # Type Token Use

-This rule is intended enforce use of Carbon type tokens, functions, mixins and CSS classes as defined.
+This rule is intended to enforce the use of Carbon type tokens, functions, mixins and CSS classes as defined.
 [https://www.carbondesignsystem.com/guidelines/typography/overview/](https://www.carbondesignsystem.com/guidelines/typography/overview/)

 It optionally allows use of carbon--font-weight function.